To boost workforce, medical schools try to sell rural life

 Katherine Schaffer and a few other students ended their day in Bristol around a patio table at a stylish downtown bakery.

-“I think it’s very difficult in my medical school to find like-minded people,” she told the group.
+“I think it’s very difficult in my medical school to find like-minded people (interested in rural practice),” she told the group.

 Administrators of rural track medical school programs say their graduates go into rural practice at considerably higher rates than other doctors.
 But many of those students are already inclined to practice in a rural area, so the figures may exaggerate the programs’ success, said Dr. Randall Longenecker, associate project director for the Collaborative for Rural Primary care, Research, Education and Practice.